frederickaplan/fdh/files/PART2/fdh-2-4.md

 However, there are no “off-the-shelf” tool yet.

+How to deal with successive transcriptions : As OCR and HTR improve the sane document can lead to different text extractions.
+This create a general difficulty in processing pipelines.

+Document 1 > Text 1 (t1)

+Document 1 > Text 1 (t2)

+Document 1 > Text 1 (t3)

+If some conclusion are drawn out of Text 1 (t1) these conclusions needs to be revised.

+A satisfactory pipeline should take an end-to-end approach and consider texts as intermediary, time-dependent, objects.
+Text as history.

 ### Handling Spelling Variations

 (Most of this part from : Michael Piotrowski, Natural Language Processing for Historical Texts, Morgan and Claypool)